After working for about a week in Abu Dhabi, it was time to head back to Portland. But instead of going back via Europe, of course, I was

 Above right: Talk about your Stairway to Heaven.

-Above left: Catching their breath at the bottom.
+Above left: Ladies catching their breath at the bottom.

-Above right: At the top of the stairs -- pant, pant, pant!
+Left: At the top of the stairs – pant, pant, pant!

 Above left: Wait, there are more stairs?